gywhitel/MachineLearning/README.md

 ## Assignment 3
 ![](https://i.imgur.com/niZZTxY.png)
 ## Assignment 4
->For splitting we choose the attribute that maximizes the information gain, Eq.3.
+>Q: For splitting we choose the attribute that maximizes the information gain, Eq.3.
 Looking at Eq.3 how does the entropy of the subsets, Sk, look like when the information gain is maximized?

 Sk subset will be the minimum entropy for the best gain